 The 35-inch screen size is rare, and although it's an inch bigger than 34-inch, 1440p displays, the pixel density is about the same.

-The LG 35WN65C-B supports 60Hz signals from the PS5 and can downscale a 4k image, which results in a sharper image than 1440p signals.
+The LG 35WN65C-B supports 1080p and 4k @ 60Hz signals from the PS5 and can downscale a 4k image, which results in a sharper image than 1440p signals.
 However, because the PS5 doesn't support ultrawide gaming, you'll get black bars at the sides.
+Despite it being a 1440p monitor, it doesn't support 1440p at all from the PS5 as it displays a black screen for a few seconds when trying to display a 1440p image.

 All common 60Hz signals work well, and you need to manually force a 1440p @ 60Hz from the Xbox's menu for it to work.
 Because the Xbox Series X doesn't support ultrawide gaming, you'll get black bars at the sides.